 She began attending local writing workshops and continued to hone her craft by writing several short and novel-length fan-fiction pieces published online.
 In fact, it was after writing Christian-themed stories based on a television show that ended too soon that she decided to pursue original fiction.
 With encouragement from some writing friends, she attended her first ACFW conference and met like-minded writers that were as concerned with building others up as with their own careers.

-Regina is now an active member of the Ken-Ten Writing Group which has participants from Western Kentucky and Western Tennessee, and is currently helping to plan their second writing conference scheduled for June of 2018.
+Regina is now an active member of the Ken-Ten Writing Group which has participants from Western Kentucky and Western Tennessee, and helps plan the group’s yearly conference.
 She is an instrumentalist and vocalist in the music program of her church, and has participated in many areas of ministry over the years.

 Married for 30+ years, Regina and her husband, Todd, have two grown daughters who share her love of music, writing, and the arts.
 They live in Marion, in Western Kentucky, in a county where there are, literally, more deer than people.
 Her hobbies include watching other people work on houses on HGTV, decorating, antiquing (otherwise known as “picking”), cooking, reading, playing music, and dreaming of the beaches of South Carolina.
-Her first novel, Carolina Dream, book one of the “Southern Breeze” series, was released in April of 2017 with Mantle Rock Publishing, and book two, Carolina Mercy, will release in April of 2018.
+Her first novel, Carolina Dream, book one of the “Southern Breeze” series, was released in April of 2017 with Mantle Rock Publishing Book two, Carolina Mercy, released July of 2018, and book three, Carolina Grace, released in February of 2019.